Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **A\. rewards for participating Actors**

-Rewarding positive behaviour that progresses the goals of the Forest Network with tokens aligns Actors’ interests with the Network’s interests.
-Forest rewards:
+Rewarding positive behaviour that progresses the goals of the ForestAI Network with tokens aligns Actors’ interests with the Network’s interests.
+ForestAI rewards:

 - Protocols for solving valuable challenges
 - Providers for having high performance